skyler-saville/FastTrack/README.md

 3. Install dependencies using `pip install -r requirements.txt`
 4. Run `docker-compose up` to start the application
 5. Access the API through `http://localhost:8000`
+6. Swagger API documentation found at `http://localhost:8000/docs`
+7. ReDoc API documentation found at `http://localhost:8000/redoc`
-6. Access the pgAdmin UI for the database at `http://localhost:5050`
+8. Access the pgAdmin UI for the database at `http://localhost:5050`
-7. Run `docker-compose down -v` to stop the application and delete the database
+9. Run `docker-compose down -v` to stop the application and delete the database
-8. Run `docker-compose down` to stop the application
+10. Run `docker-compose down` to stop the application

 ## Project Structure